All Products

 Prerequisites

-The database and table to which you want to connect are created.
+The database and table that you want to connect to must be created.

 Limits

-• A JDBC source table is a bounded source.
-After the JDBC source connector reads all data from a table in an upstream database and writes the data to a source table, the task for the JDBC source table is complete.
-If you want to capture real-time change data, use a Change Data Capture (CDC) connector.
-For more information, see Create a MySQL CDC source table and Create a PostgreSQL CDC source table (public preview).
+• A JDBC source table is a bounded data source.
+After all data is read, the task automatically ends.
+To capture real-time changes, use a Change Data Capture (CDC) connector.
+For more information, see MySQL CDC source tables and PostgreSQL CDC source tables (public preview).

 Driver